Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like get-glossary-by-name or list-glossaries.
-The description does not mention scenarios or exclusions.
+No guidance is provided on when to use this tool versus alternatives such as 'get-glossary-by-name' or 'list-glossaries'.
+The description lacks context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.